GLAM-Leeds/GLAM-Parti-ML/README.md

 10. Run 'Main_ML_and_GLAM_Parti_script.R' and go to the folder 'Results'.
 The model should have produced Fig. S7 of the manuscript.

-11. Open the script 'Compare_GLAM_and_GParti.R', which is located in the folder 'Special_scripts', go to line 2 and set your own working directory (the directory where you store the model)
+11. Open the script 'Compare_GLAM_and_GParti.R', which is located inside the folder 'Special_scripts', go to line 2 and set your own working directory (the directory where you store the model)

 11. Run the script 'Special_scripts/Compare_GLAM_and_GParti.R'.
 The moodel should produce Table 2 and Fig. S5 of the manuscript in the folder 'Results'.

-12. Open the script 'GParti_sens_analysis.R', which is located in the folder 'Special_scripts', go to line 24 and set your own working directory (the directory where you store the model)
+12. Open the script 'GParti_sens_analysis.R', which is located inside the folder 'Special_scripts', go to line 24 and set your own working directory (the directory where you store the model).

 13. Run the script 'Special_scripts/GParti_sens_analysis.R'.
 The moodel should produce Fig. 4, Fig. S4 and Tables S2, S3, S4, S5 of the manuscript in the folder 'Results'.